freesewing/freesewing/markdown/dev/reference/api/part/config/options/pct/snap/en.md

 ### snap is a plain object with `metric` and `imperial` properties that each hold an array of numbers

-In this case, the behavior is exaxtle the same as when `snap` holds an array of numbers.
+In this case, the behavior is similar to when `snap` holds an array of numbers.

-The differnce is that this allows you to supply a different list of snap values for users using metric or imperial units.
+The difference is that this allows you to supply a different list of snap values for users using metric or imperial units.

 In the example below, the value of [settings.units](/api/settings/units) will determine which list of snap values gets used.

-Then, if the absolute value returned by `toAbs()` is in the region of influence -- in this example between 4.5 and 69.5 --  the nearest snap value will be used.
-If instead it is outside the region of influence, the result of `toAbs()` will be uses as-is.
+Then, if the absolute value returned by `toAbs()` is in the region of influence -- in this example between `4.5mm` and `69.5mm` for metric and between `12.7mm` and `88.9mm` for imperial --  the nearest snap value will be used.
+If instead it is outside the region of influence, the result of `toAbs()` will be used as-is.

 ```js
 myOption: {